 The Jazz Guitar is not typically manufactured in child sizes.

 The Acoustic Steel String Guitar is difficult to play for beginners.
 The steel strings are hard to press down.
 They cut into untrained fingertips and are frustrating and painful for children to learn on.

 The choice for young beginners comes down to classical or electric.
 The choice depends upon your child’s age and your teacher’s method of teaching.

 Classical or Electric?

-At Gentle Guitar™ we work with classical guitars for kids aged 5 through 12.
+At the Gentle Guitar™ school for kids we work with classical guitars for children aged 5 through 12.
 It’s a traditional guitar and the lightness and hourglass body shape of the classical guitar is ideal for our program which incorporates modern and traditional (classical) playing techniques.